Purpose

 Are you wondering what makes for a strong application?

-The SCAC recommends using the FY25/26 Summer Arts Education Projects Evaluation Rubric as a guide when writing your application.
-Grant panelists will score your application responses based on the criteria within this rubric.
+The SCAC recommends using the rubric in this section as a guide when writing your application.
+Grant reviewers will score your application responses based on the criteria within this rubric.

 ||||